eitansuez/ms-expression/README.md

 This "switching" from direct in-process calls to calls over REST is done transparently.
 If the target service is local, the application configuration ensures that the local bean is autowired.
 Conversely, when the service is remote, Spring just autowires the feign client.

 The beauty of feign shines here in that both implementations of ProjectClient (ProjectService and the Feign client) implement the same interface.
-So the service clients (AllocationService in this case) are non the wiser.
+So the service clients (AllocationService in this case) are none the wiser.

 Services find each other via a Eureka discovery server.